danieldreier/haproxy_stats_check/README.md

 the elixir ecosystem.
 The easiest way to get a build environment is to follow the install steps from http://elixir-lang.org/install.html.

-The build output is an erlang escript file named "aggcheck", which is a single self-contained file with all dependencies packaged inside, similar to a jar.
+The build output is an erlang escript file named "haproxy_check", which is a single self-contained file with all dependencies packaged inside, similar to a jar.

 To build the escript executable: